RahulJayakrishnan/LRVM/README.md

-# LIgtweight Recoverable Virtual Memory
+# Ligtweight Recoverable Virtual Memory
-##C++ Implementation of a simple LRVM client end library
+## C++ Implementation of a simple LRVM client end library

 we have implemented a recoverable virtual memory system like LRVM as